Marathon Petroleum reports 5% rise in quarterly profit

-(Reuters) - U.S. refiner Marathon Petroleum Corp (MPC.N) reported a 4.8% rise in quarterly profit on Thursday, as strength in its midstream and retail segments more than offset a fall in refining income.
+Aug 1 (Reuters) - U.S. refiner Marathon Petroleum Corp reported a 4.8% rise in quarterly profit on Thursday, as strength in its midstream and retail segments more than offset a fall in refining income.

 Net income attributable to the company rose to $1.11 billion in the second quarter ended June 30, from $1.06 billion a year earlier.